• Skip to primary navigation

 Which is the healthiest oil for frying?

 Excellent question.
-I fry these pork slices in avocado oil as I do with my salmon cakes.
+I fry these pork slices in avocado oil as I do with my Salmon Cakes.
 Refined avocado oil is highly nutritious and loaded with antioxidants.

 Whether you choose avocado oil or extra-virgin olive oil, you don’t need to have a high flame.
 Just keep the flame on medium and make sure the oil doesn’t start to smoke.